Much of the original abstract art I create is inspired by the intricate pattern of life and by the natural world.

 I also like to work on a range of different paint supports, some of them a little less common and more challenging, such as plexiglass (perspex) and metal.
 Always with the aim of keeping a fresh, contemporary edge to my work, and to the buyer's space.

 Art and design are quite simply as important to me as breathing!

 The nature of my art is in part thanks to my creative design background.
 Years spent working in advertising (creation), marcoms and graphic design provided me with amazing opportunities to develop my artistic and design skills, as well as honing my natural flair for colour.
 I also learned to value clarity and attention to fine detail.

 In tandem, I developed my lifelong passion for painting, nurturing the dream of working with my art.
-In 2005 the time was right to exhibit my paintings in public for the first time and I was awed by the enthusiastic response to my work.
-Although I had been turned off from taking the path to Art College by the uninspiring and restrictive methods of teaching art at school, I decided to undertake some arts courses that would inspire and encourage me as an artist while allowing my creative spirit and direction to remain free.
+In 2005 the time felt right to exhibit my paintings in public for the first time and I was awed by the enthusiastic response to my work.
+Although I had been turned off from taking the path to Art College by my experience of uninspiring and restrictive methods of teaching art at school, I decided to undertake some arts courses that would inspire and encourage me as an artist while allowing my creative spirit and direction to remain free.
 I was awarded a place on the Farnham University for the Creative Arts’ Artist Development Program where I was mentored for a year by a professional art dealer.
 I thoroughly opened my eyes and mind to the belief that I could be a professional artist.
-That was eleven years ago and I haven't looked back!
+That was over fourteen years ago and I haven't looked back!